HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 - `Last-Modified` indicates when the object was last changed.
 Its value is a date timestamp.
 - `ETag` (Entity Tag) provides a unique identifier for the content as a quoted string.
 It can take any format the server chooses; it is typically a hash of the file contents, but it could be a timestamp or a simple string.

-In case both are specified, `ETag` takes precedence.
+When both are specified, `ETag` takes precedence.

 {{ figure_markup(
   image="last-modified-etag.png",